cenit-io/miesh-integrations/docs/overview.md

 9. Create the parser [translator](translators/parse_from_sapsf_api_response_to_sapsf_compoundemployee.md)
 9. Create the [flow](flows/do_import_from_sapsf_compoundemployee.md)

-### Convert PerPersonal records to a single consolidated record
+### Convert CompoundEmployee records to a single consolidated record

 1. Create or use the [data-type](data-types/SFTPStore-PerPersonal.md)
 2. Create the converter [translator](translators/parse_from_sapsf_compoundemployee_to_sftpstore_perpersonal.md)